andrea-rinaldi-microarea/FullDataSearch/README.md

 }
 ```

-4. Create a controller
+### Create a controller

-in the `Controllers` folder add a file named `MyTableController.cs` with the following content:
+In the `Controllers` folder add a file named `MyTableController.cs` with the following content:

 ```csharp
 using Microsoft.AspNetCore.Mvc;